Three Guitars was the title of the piece I posted back on August 13, 2019.

 Mr. Garst states that during his research on “Poor Wayfaring Stranger,” he “examined several hundred, perhaps a thousand, hymn and hymn-and-tune books of the 18th-20th centuries.”

-The earliest publication that Mr. Garst found of the text of the song was under the title of “Going Over Jordan” in a 1858 book by Joseph Beaver called The Christian Songster.
+The earliest publication that Mr. Garst found of the text of the song was under the title of “Going Over Jordan” in a 1858 book by Joseph Bever called The Christian Songster.

-Mr. Beaver presents Verse 1 of “Going Over Jordan” as…
+Mr. Bever presents Verse 1 of “Going Over Jordan” as…

 I am a pilgrim and a stranger, while wandering through this world of woe;